binary-sunrise/binary-sunrise/README.md

-# Hi there, I'm John Doe! 👋
+# Hi there, I'm Abhay T S! 👋

 I'm a GIS Developer with 5 years of experience in developing Web GIS applications.
 Passionate about mapping, spatial analysis, and creating interactive maps.